Devourerme/ro-cp/README.md

 About
 ---------
 This is a Project I started with the purpose of:
-* Learning PHP using an OOP approach.
+* Learning how to code in PHP.
-* Learning how to use GIT
+* Learning how to use GIT.
-* An Excuse to drink more Coffee :)
+* An Excuse to drink more Coffee!

 This should NOT be used in a production environment as it is written by a novice in PHP development it will likely be full of bugs and vulnerabilities!!